 # m h dom mon dow command

-Notice that the whole file right now is just comments, nothing actionable yet; but we can read a very useful introduction on to how to use cron.
-In order to install a cron we just have to add a new line to the file we are editing, the line has five slots to indicate minute, hour, day of the month and month.
+The whole file right now is just comments — nothing actionable yet, but a useful intro on how to use cron.
+To install a cron we just add a new line; the line has five time slots: minute, hour, day of month, month, and day of week.

-The following line adds a cron that will run every minute, it’s a simple command that outputs the user name (whoami
+The following line adds a cron that will run every minute.
+It’s a simple command that outputs the username (whoami) to /tmp/weeeee.log:

 * * * * * whoami > /tmp/weeeee.log

-every user has permision to write, so that’s why I usually use that folder to write the output of scripts.
-The silly name helps the future me knowing that the file with the silly name can be safely removed.
+In /tmp/ every user has permission to write, so I usually use that folder for scratch output.
+The silly name helps future-me remember the file can be safely removed.

 skalas@hostname:~